Raspberry Peach Jam Recipe

 Reviews for Raspberry Peach Jam

 "Delicious.
 I use a 12 oz. bag of frozen raspberries and a 16 ounce bag of frozen peaches.
 It measures out to be exactly what's called for in the recipe.
-I pur?e the thawed peaches in the blender to avoid all the dicinG.
+I puree the thawed peaches in the blender to avoid all the dicing.
 I add all 3 cups of sugar since I eat this on homemade unsweetened yogurt and the extra sugar balances out the tang of the yogurt perfectly.
-My yield is usually 4-1/2 pints."
+My yield is usually 4-1/2 to 5 half-pints."

 "I have made this jam three times now and each time I have very much enjoyed it.
 Love that it doesn't require pectin, so i always have the ingredients on hand.
 Have made with strawberries as well, great combo."